 Title Effects of Advanced Trauma Life Support® Training Compared to Standard Care on Adult Trauma Patient Outcomes: A Cluster Randomised Trial

 Rationale Trauma is a massive global health issue.
 Many training programmes have been developed to help physicians in the initial management of trauma patients.
-Advanced Trauma Life Support® (ATLS®) is the most popular of these programmes and have been used to train over one million physicians worldwide.
+Among theses, Advanced Trauma Life Support® (ATLS®) is the most popular, having trained over one million physicians worldwide.
 Despite its widespread use, there are no controlled trials showing that ATLS® improves patient outcomes.
 Multiple systematic reviews emphasise the need for such trials.

 Aim To compare the effects of ATLS® training with standard care on outcomes in adult trauma patients.